 Basic Care for Cattleya

-Are Cattleyas hard to Grow?
-Simple answer: no. But you have to know what you’re doing.
+Are Cattleyas hard to grow?
+The simple answer: no. But you have to know what you’re doing.
 Information is crucial.

 To grow a Cattleya orchid, you need to observe 7 basic requirements and conditions.
 Even though some orchid enthusiasts will agree that phalaenopsis orchids (moth or butterfly orchids) are the easiest for beginner orchid growers, this is the next step up.